mkarpiarz/cloud-native-docs/gpu-operator/install-gpu-operator.rst

         nvidia/gpu-operator \
         --set toolkit.version=1.13.0-centos7

-For CentOS 8 systems, use `toolkit.version=1.13.0-centos8`.
+For CentOS 8 systems, use the UBI 8 image: ``toolkit.version=1.13.0-ubi8``.

 Replace the ``1.13.0`` value in the preceding command with the version that is supported with the NVIDIA GPU Operator.
 Refer to the :ref:`GPU Operator Component Matrix` on the platform support page.
-You can also refer to the `tags <https://ngc.nvidia.com/catalog/containers/nvidia:k8s:container-toolkit/tags>`__ for the NVIDIA Container Toolkit container from the NVIDIA NGC Catalog.
+You can also refer to the `tags <https://ngc.nvidia.com/catalog/containers/nvidia:k8s:container-toolkit/tags>`__ for the NVIDIA Container Toolkit image from the NVIDIA NGC Catalog.

 ----